plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 * Puppeteer **can be used for any browser automation, **not just testing.
 * It **doesn't need to know anything about your stack.** We are using Elixir and React, but we could just as well be using any other tools.

 Note that Puppeteer only runs tests in Chrome.
 For many apps, this is enough because we only support modern browsers which have minimal inconsistencies.
 If your app has a lot of device or browser specific code, you may still want Selenium.
-For everyone else, Puppeteer makes a lot of sense. :)
+For everyone else, Puppeteer makes a lot of sense.

 ### Tips for writing e2e tests

 #### Tip 1: Test features, not implementation

 The purpose of e2e tests is to fail when you break some expected user-facing functionality.
 When you have a failing test it means you either broke something that should be fixed, or the feature has changed (so the test needs to be updated).
 If you find yourself dealing with failing tests outside these two situations it means you have brittle tests.
 Brittle tests check the implementation of a feature, which ties you to the implementation.
-Instead, I highly recommend only testing the end result of the feature (what the user expects - **the _behavior_**).
+Instead, I highly recommend only testing the end result of the feature (what the user expects - **the behavior**).

 A bad example: